The Latin word sacramentum means “a sign of the sacred”

 In the Eucharist, the heart of the Church’s life, the Church shares in the sacrifice of praise and thanksgiving made by Christ to the Father on the cross.

-When we receive Holy Communion, we receive the body and blood of Christ, who is really and truly present under the forms of bread and wine.
+When we receive Holy Communion, we receive the body, blood, soul and divinity of Christ, who is really and truly present under the forms of bread and wine.

 Such communion increases our love for God.